bizflycloud/terraform-provider-bizflycloud/docs/resources/container_registry.md

 ---
-page_title: "BizFly Cloud: bizflycloud_container_registry"
+page_title: "Bizfly Cloud: bizflycloud_container_registry"
 subcategory: "Container Registry"
 description: |-
-    Provides a BizFly Cloud Container Registry resource.
+    Provides a Bizfly Cloud Container Registry resource.
 This can be used to create, read, and delete container registries.
 ---

 # bizflycloud_container_registry

-Provides a BizFly Cloud Container Registry resource.
+Provides a Bizfly Cloud Container Registry resource.
 This can be used to create and manage container registries.

 ## Example Usage